makeruniverse/docs/docs/studios/hardware-studio.md

 The workstations in our Media Studio and our Hardware Studio offer access to Orca Slicer.
 Orca Slicer is your best option to prepare 3D prints.

 ## Electronic Workstation
-The Electronic Workstation is located in the large Maker Studio.
-It offers two working tables with various tools and free-to-use materials.

 ### Soldering